Distinctives of Doctor of Intercultural Studies Program

 Doctor of Intercultural Studies Dissertation

-Work closely with dissertation chair and committee members who advise and mentor through this research / writing phase of the program.
+Work closely with the dissertation chair and second reader who advise and mentor through the research/writing phase of the program.